margaretmf/margaretmf.github.io/poetry.md

 A true woman she is, expressing ladylike qualities and poise.

 ## Our Country ##
-Everyone in our country are like stars shining on the American flag The light can't burn out.
+Everyone in our country are like stars shining on the American flag.
+The light can't burn out.
 The people are so innocent.
 The water flows steadily through the channels, giving us peace and restoration.